Pilosocereus azulensis

 Pilosocereus azulensis is a species of plant in the family Cactaceae.
 It is endemic to Brazil.
 Its natural habitat is subtropical or tropical dry forests.
 It is threatened by habitat loss.
+Pilosocereus azulensis is commonly referred to as Xique-Xique-Azul or Facheiro do Azul in Brazil although it has no affiliation with the genus Xiquexique.

 Description

 Pilosocereus azulensis is a tree-like or shrubby cactus that branches above its base and can grow up to 10 meters tall.
 Its smooth shoots, which range in color from olive green to a bluish hue, have a diameter of 8 to 9.5 centimeters.
 The shoots possess 6 to 12 ribs, often marked by transverse furrows.
 The areoles are spaced 5 to 7 millimeters apart and bear slender, opaque spines that are yellowish-brown in color.
 Each shoot has between 1 and 11 central spines that are 0.5 to 4 centimeters long, and 8 to 12 radial spines that spread out and measure 3 to 13 millimeters.
 The flowering portion of the shoots is not very prominent, with flowers emerging from areoles located on 1 to 3 ribs at the tip of the shoots or just below.
 These flowers are adorned with white to gray hairs up to 3 centimeters in length.

 The flowers are wide-open and light green on the outside, measuring 5.5 to 6.7 centimeters long and 4.7 to 7 centimeters in diameter.
 The fruits are depressingly spherical, with diameters of 4.2 to 6 centimeters, and they split open laterally to reveal magenta-colored flesh.